google/ads-api-report-fetcher/README.md

 ## Differences in Python and NodeJS versions

 ### Query syntax and features
-There are differences in which features supported for queries.
+There are differences in supported features for queries.
-Python-only features:
-* pre-process query files as Jinja templates

 NodeJS-only features:
 * expressions (${...})